nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 # Installation

 To support a wide variety of users and use cases the Damn Vulnerable Drone can be deployed in two modes.

-Note: Both installation modes require internet access.
+Note: Building Damn Vulnerable Drones containers from source can take about 30 minutes, both installation modes will require internet access.

 ## Full-Deploy Mode Installation